savob/savobajic.ca/content/projects/personal/attiny.md

 # Assembly

 The boards were sponsored by [PCBWay](https://www.pcbway.com/), my first time getting sponsored like this and also trying out their services!
 Since this was a relatively basic project I opted to hand assemble the breakout boards, without a stencil for the solder paste.
 So I just asked for the boards to be made.
+From order to delivery service was good and fast, the boards arrived less than 10 days after I ordered them.

 {{< fig src="/images/attiny-boards.jpg" caption="Boards from PCBWay" >}}

 I started with the surface mount parts which needed me to hand dispense the solder paste on the required pads.
 This was easy to do and with minimal effort I was able to solder all the parts without any shorts thanks to the solder mask.
 Soldering the through hole headers was a breeze too with the pads wetting easily.

 {{< fig src="/images/attiny-complete.jpg" caption="Completed board" >}}

+Overall, these are great quality boards and they deliver on my expectations.
+I look forward to trying out [PCBWay](https://www.pcbway.com/) for more complicated projects down the line!

 # Programming and Testing